Functorial transfer between relative trace formulas in rank one: Structure and resolution of

 \subsection{Integration of the invariant collective motion}

 The relative Lie algebra $\Lie(J)$ of $J$ over $\c_X^*$ can be canonically identified with the cotangent space of $\c_X^*$.
 Indeed, sections of both are canonically identified with $W_X$-invariant sections of the cotangent bundle of $\a_X^*$.
 Thus, a section of the cotangent bundle of $\c_X^*$ can be viewed as a section of $\Lie(J)$, and at the same time induces a Hamiltonian vector field on $T^*X$, by pullback and the symplectic structure.
-Knop has shown \cite[Theorem 4.1]{KnAut} that there is an action over $\g_X^*$
+The flow along this vector field is known as the \emph{invariant collective motion}.
+Knop has shown \cite[Theorem 4.1]{KnAut} that there is an action of the group scheme $J^0$ on $T^*X$ over $\g_X^*$

 that integrates this vector field.
-Over $\mathring\c_X^*=\c_X^*\smallsetminus\{0\}$, this action lifts through the isomorphism \eqref{Jbc} to the canonical action of $A_X$ that we discussed \eqref{AXaction} on the regular semisimple part of the polarization.
+Over $\mathring\c_X^*=\c_X^*\smallsetminus\{0\}$, this action lifts through the isomorphism \eqref{Jbc} to the canonical action of $A_X$ that we discussed \eqref{AXaction} on the regular semisimple part of the polarization $\widehat{T^*X}$.
 In particular, on the regular semisimple part this action is induced from the action of the centralizers of coadjoint vectors: if $v\in T^*X^\rs$ with image $\mu(v)=Z\in \g^*$, the centralizer of $Z$ is a twisted Levi $L$ (conjugate over the algebraic closure to a Levi of $P(X)$), and it acts on $v$ through a quotient which, over the algebraic closure, is isomorphic (up to the $W_X$-action) to $A_X$.

 This action may, but does not always, extend to $J$, as the following examples show:

 \begin{example} Let $X=\SL_2$ under the $G=\SO_4=\SL_2\times \SL_2/\{\pm 1\}^\diag$-action.
 Then $\c_X^*=\mathfrak{sl}_2\sslash \SL_2$ (under the adjoint action), and $J$ can be identified with the group scheme of regular centralizers over $\c_X^*$, i.e., the group scheme of centralizers in $\SL_2$ over a Kostant section Hence, it acts (faithfully) on $(T^*\SL_2)_{\ne 0}$, by either left or right translation; it is easy to see that this extends to the trivial action on the zero section.
 In particular, the action of $J^0$ extends to $J$. \end{example}